David Beckham: 2002 FIFA World Cup and Euro 2004

 Beckham was partially fit by the time of the 2002 World Cup held in Japan and South Korea, and played in the first match against Sweden.
 After the events of four years earlier, Beckham achieved a degree of revenge over Argentina by scoring the winning goal with a penalty.
 England defeated Denmark in the second round with Beckham providing an assist in a 3–0 win.
-England were knocked out in the quarter-finals by eventual winners Brazil after Ronaldinho scored the winner.
+England were knocked out in the quarter-finals by eventual winners Brazil after Ronaldinho scored the winner; following the match, Beckham was criticised in the media for jumping over a tackle late in the first half, which led to Brazil's equaliser.

 The following month, at the opening ceremony of the 2002 Commonwealth Games in Manchester, Beckham escorted Kirsty Howard as she presented the Jubilee Baton to the Queen.
 Beckham played in all of England's matches at Euro 2004.
-He had a penalty saved in England's 2–1 defeat to France and missed another in a penalty shootout in the quarter-final match against Portugal.
-England lost the shootout thus going out of the competition.
+He had a penalty saved in England's opening 2–1 defeat to France and missed another in a penalty shootout in the quarter-final match against hosts Portugal, following a 2–2 draw.
+England lost the shootout 6–5, thus going out of the competition.

-Beckham became a UNICEF Goodwill Ambassador in January 2005 and was involved in promoting London's successful bid for the 2012 Olympic Games.
 In October 2005, Beckham's sending off against Austria made him the first England captain to be sent off and the first player to be sent off twice while playing for England.
 He captained England for the 50th time in a friendly international against Argentina the following month.